opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

 In this tutorial we provide the steps for enabling the `data_source` setting in Dashboards; adding credentials, data source connections, and index patterns; and combining visualizations in a single dashboard.

-## Try out the multiple data sources feature in your local environment
+## Try it: Exploring multiple data sources feature in your local environment

 This tutorial uses a preconfigured data source and index pattern, and you aren’t required to configure settings.
 However, you’ll need to enable the `data_source` setting in the configuration file before before getting started with exploring this feature.
 {: .note }

 The multiple data sources feature is experimental and can't be deployed into production.
 You can try it out with a sample data source and a sample index pattern.
 Before getting started, you must first edit the YAML configuration.
 The following section provides the steps for enabling the feature.

-## Edit the YAML configuration to enable the multiple data sources feature
+## Modifying the multiple data sources settings

 Dashboards is configured in the cluster settings, and the multiple data sources feature is disabled by default.
 To enable it, you need to edit the configuration in `opensearch_dashboards.yml` and then restart the cluster.